Thanks for visiting

 Investigations

-2. Modernisation – a rural piped supply will replace the existing channel system.
+2. Modernisation – A rural piped supply will replace the existing channel system.

 3. Reconfiguration - a mix of new piped supply and upgrades to the channel system.